livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 - Use consistent (and legible) font sizes in figures and tables; our LaTeX template uses OpenSans; we recommend its use if possible in figures as well.

+### Representative image

+Each article is posted alongside a key graphic or representative image; as part of the submission process you must upload a representative image of your choice.
+This should be something which graphically portrays a key point from your article in a stand-alone manner, or represents the area you are focusing on.

 ### Preprints

 Ultimately, assuming your article passes peer review, LiveCoMS will be hosting a published version of your article, and you will have what essentially constitutes a preprint available on GitHub as well.